ltroussellier/test_new_CV/README.md

 ---

-### **Final Step: Repeat for Each Collection & Required Terms**
+### **Repeat for Each Collection & Required Terms**
 Follow the above steps for all necessary collections and terms.

+#### institution_id

+institution is a known datadescriptor in the universe.
+##### Create context

+lets take the institution context and copy/paste it in a input4MIPs_institution_id directory

+##### Create terms

+then, for each term, check if it exists in universe, if not : ask for it the be registered

+for now those are missing :
+CR not found in universe
+DRES not found in universe
+UCLA not found in universe
+uoexeter not found in universe
++
+CNRM-Cerfacs is CNRM-CERFACS in universe

+lets put that aside for now

+## esgvoc

 That’s all, folks! 🚀